dwyl/phoenix-content-negotiation-tutorial/README.md

 ```

 That means we need to _explicitly_ set the `accept` header
-in our tests to avoid the router _exploding_.
+in our tests to avoid the router/controller _exploding_.
+Obviously adding `put_req_header` lines to each test is undesirable,
+we will improve on this shortly!

 <br />